 Integration Ecosystem

-The platform provides managed OAuth and API key authentication across all integrations, so ML engineers focus on agent logic rather than credential management.
-Native support for LangChain, CrewAI, and LlamaIndex means existing ML workflows integrate without code changes.
+The platform provides managed OAuth and API key authentication across integrations, so ML engineers focus on agent logic rather than credential plumbing.
+Native support for LangChain, CrewAI, and LlamaIndex means existing ML workflows can integrate with familiar frameworks.

 Platform Metrics